Daniil Rose

 Multidisciplinary researcher bridging systems engineering, public policy, and organizational theory to explore institutional memory and governance.

 I am an integrated undergraduate-graduate (IUG) student at The Pennsylvania State University, concurrently pursuing a Master of International Affairs (with a concentration in Law, Policy, and Engineering) alongside dual Bachelor of Science degrees in Computer Engineering and German.
-My work operates at the nexus of technology, law, and institutional design, focusing on how complex systems are managed, regulated, and sustained.
+My work sits at the intersection of technology, organizations, and public decision-making, and increasingly centers on one question: how do organizations retain what they know, and what does it cost them when they don't?

 Affiliations